FixedEffects/FixedEffectModels.jl/README.md

 # References

-Baum, C. and Schaffer, M (2013). *AVAR: Stata module to perform asymptotic covariance estimation for iid and non-iid data robust to heteroskedasticity, autocorrelation, 1- and 2-way clustering, and common cross-panel autocorrelated disturbances*.
+Baum, C. and Schaffer, M (2013) *AVAR: Stata module to perform asymptotic covariance estimation for iid and non-iid data robust to heteroskedasticity, autocorrelation, 1- and 2-way clustering, and common cross-panel autocorrelated disturbances*.
 Statistical Software Components, Boston College Department of Economics.

-Correia, S. (2014). *REGHDFE: Stata module to perform linear or instrumental-variable regression absorbing any number of high-dimensional fixed effects*.
+Correia, S. (2014) *REGHDFE: Stata module to perform linear or instrumental-variable regression absorbing any number of high-dimensional fixed effects*.
 Statistical Software Components, Boston College Department of Economics.

-Fong, DC and Saunders, M (2011). *LSMR: An Iterative Algorithm for Sparse Least-Squares Problems*.
+Fong, DC and Saunders, M (2011) *LSMR: An Iterative Algorithm for Sparse Least-Squares Problems*.
 SIAM Journal on Scientific Computing

-Gaure, S. (2013). *OLS with Multiple High Dimensional Category Variables*.
+Gaure, S. (2013) *OLS with Multiple High Dimensional Category Variables*.
 Computational Statistics and Data Analysis

+Kleibergen, F, and Paap, R. (2006) *Generalized reduced rank tests using the singular value decomposition.* Journal of econometrics

-Kleibergen, F. and Schaffer, M (2014). *RANKTEST: Stata module to test the rank of a matrix using the Kleibergen-Paap rk statistic*.
+Kleibergen, F. and Schaffer, M  (2007) *RANKTEST: Stata module to test the rank of a matrix using the Kleibergen-Paap rk statistic*.
 Statistical Software Components, Boston College Department of Economics.